18 Best Usability Testing Tools in 2024: Comparison Guide

 The difference between the three lies in the testing timeline:

-• User testing happens before launching, or even developing, the product.
-Here, you evaluate ideas, prototypes, and wireframes.
+• User testing happens before launching or developing the product to evaluate ideas, prototypes, and wireframes.

-• User acceptance testing happens when your new site or feature is live or in pre-production.
-You observe real users.
-The goal is to figure out if they are using your product the way you expect them to, and if business objectives are met.
+• User acceptance testing happens when your site or feature is live or in pre-production to see if users meet business objectives.

 What are usability tests?

-Every usability test tries to answer this: how user-friendly is the current iteration of your product/feature?
+Every usability test aims to answer: how user-friendly is the current iteration of your product/feature?

-Before choosing a usability testing method, it’s important to understand what you’re testing for.
+Before choosing a usability testing method, understand what you’re testing for.

-For example, if you want to know how to organize your website and its structure, you’re looking to perform card sorting and tree testing tests.
+If you want to organize your website's structure, perform card sorting and tree testing.

-But if you want to observe users completing tasks on said website, you’re looking at surveys, recordings, and website feedback tools.
+If you want to observe users completing tasks, use surveys, recordings, and website feedback tools.

 Wrapping up…